joolstorrentecalo/gitlab-foss/doc/update/package/downgrade.md

 of a package.

 WARNING:
-It is required to revert the schema changes (migrations) made as part of the upgrade.
-You must therefore have at least a database backup created under the exact same version and edition you are downgrading to.
+You must at least have a database backup created under the version you are downgrading to.
 Ideally, you should have a
 [full backup archive](../../administration/backup_restore/index.md)
 on hand.
-Restoring the backup is required to revert the schema changes (migrations) made as part of the upgrade.
-The restore overwrites all newer GitLab database content with the older state.

-The example below demonstrates the downgrade procedure when downgrading between minor and patch versions (for example, from 15.0.6 to 15.0.5).
+The example below demonstrates the downgrade procedure when downgrading between minor and patch versions (for example, from 13.0.6 to 13.0.5).

 When downgrading between major versions, take into account the [specific version changes](index.md#version-specific-changes) that occurred when you upgraded